 As the New Year begins, many of us are vowing to cook more, eat better, get more homemade dinners on the table.
 We start digging into healthy recipes, load up on some good whole food ingredients, and set those resolutions.
 But maybe not all of the terminology is as familiar as it could be.
+The definition of some cooking techniques might escape us.
 What does saute mean?
-What does braise mean?
+What does braised mean?
 Excellent and fair questions.
-Here’s are some quick definitions of some of the cooking terms you’ll see in recipes.
+Here’s are some quick definitions of some of the most common cooking methods.

 I wrote this because a while ago I was traveling, and my husband was on his own.
 We were on the phone, and he said, “Uh, what do I do for dinner?”